Navigating a Successful Shift to Value-Based Care

 Along with Medicaid redetermination beginning in 2023, these changes will trigger financial impacts over the next year and for years to come.
-With increased financial risks from CMS audits and shifts in policies affecting payments for certain conditions, payers face pressure to quickly adopt new coding models as they expand interoperability and strengthen payer provider integration.
+Along with increased financial risks from CMS audits and shifts in policies affecting payments for certain conditions, payers face pressure to quickly adopt new coding models as they expand interoperability and strengthen payer provider integration.

 Payers can succeed in this landscape, however.
 With strategic investments in healthcare payer technology, payers can use analytics to make data-driven decisions about how to best manage upcoming regulatory changes.